groupfinalcodeextension/vsCodeExtension/codehacks/README.md

 ## Intro

-This extension will help you clean your `JavaScript` code from dummy log, creating you a log by blocking the lines, run a function, installing dependencies just by require/import it on your code etc.
+Codehacks is a VS Code Extension that converts what may have otherwise be a boring or tedious task for most developers into simple commands.
+With Codehacks you can   automatically install required/imported dependencies in a file, split React/Vue components into separate files, run highlighted code/functions, and use shortcuts/snippets to console.log a variable, comment/uncomment/delete console.logs.

-Here is the direct link to our website
+Here is the direct link to our website <br>
 And Here is the direct link to marketplace

 ## Instalation